History of Telangana: Satavahana Dynasty

-The Satavahanas rose to a political power, after the fall of the Mauryan Empire.
+The Satavahanas rose to political power after the fall of the Mauryan Empire.
 Koti Lingala seems to be one of the 30 cities of Satavahana dynasty.
 Excavations revealed brick wells, coins belonging to a pre-Satavahana period, namely, Gobhada and Samagopa.
 It is believed that the place is the site of the hermitage of sage Bhavari.
 Several coins of Simukha, the founder of the Satavahana dynasty, and those of other early rulers like Kanha and Satakarni I were found.

 The Deccan, during this period, was an emporium of inland and maritime trade.
 The region between the rivers of Godavari and Krishna was full of ports and throbbing with activity.
-There was plentiful of currency to facilitate trade and the people entered upon a period of great industrial, commercial and maritime activity.
+There was plenty of currency to facilitate trade and the people entered upon a period of great industrial, commercial and maritime activity.
 Buddhism flourished throughout the period and the rulers were also devoted to Vedic ritualism.
 They constructed several Buddhist Stupas, Viharas and Chaityas.
 Satavahanas were able rulers and loved literacy and architecture.
 The 17th ruler of this dynasty, Hāla was a great poet and his "Gathasaptasati" in Prakrit was well received by all.
 Gunadhnya, the minister of Hala was the author of "Brihatkadha".
 According to Matsya Purana, there were 29 rulers of this dynasty.
 They ruled over for about 456 years, from the 2nd century BC to the 2nd century AD.
 The empire included most of the southern peninsula and some southern parts of the present Indian states of Maharashtra, Orissa and Madhya Pradesh.
 The court language used by the Satavahanas was Prakrit.

 The decline and fall of the Satavahana Empire left the state in a political chaos.
 Local rulers, as well as invaders, tried to carve out small kingdoms for themselves and to establish many dynasties.
 Such instability continued to prevail until the rise of the Western Chalukyas.